cube-js/cube/docs/Configuration/Overview.md

 ---

 Cube.js is designed to work with different configuration sources.
-There are two main ways you can set configuration options; via [a configuration file][link-config], commonly known as the `cube.js` file, and [environment variables][link-env-vars].
+There are two ways you can set configuration options; via [a configuration file][link-config], commonly known as the `cube.js` file, and [environment variables][link-env-vars].

 [link-config]: /config